 Iowa Legal Aid wants you to receive all your work benefits.
 Please talk with us if you believe your boss has treated you poorly.
 Call 1-800-532-1275.

 Protect Yourself: Keep track of your hours!
 Write down the hours that each person in your family works every day.
-Use this calendar!
 At the end of every workday, note the hour that each worker (including you, your spouse, and children) began to work, hours for meals, when they finish, and the time spent for every break.
 If at any time there is a dispute about your pay, a complete record of your hours will help your defense.
 The boss has to give separate checks to every worker--even for the kids.

 Minimum wage: All adult workers must be paid the minimum wage.
 The minimum wage is $7.25 per hour.
 Even if your contract says that you’ll be paid by acre or piece rate, you still must be paid the equivalent of the minimum wage for the hours you work each week.

 Record of work hours: On most ranches or farms, the employer needs to give you a record of how many hours you worked each week, the number of goods, pieces, rows, boxes, or acres that you produced (if you are paid by piece rate), and how much you make per hour as well as per unit.